Chloe Enever

 My family and I cannot thank the medical team who cared for Karis enough.
 We honestly don't know what our lives would be like now without them.
 They truly gave her a second chance at life, and for that, we are eternally grateful.
 The surgeons, specialists, nurses, and everyone who cared for her daily when we couldn't be there – you are all amazing and truly special for what you do.

-This traumatic experience has inspired us to run the London Marathon to raise funds for others in similar situations.
+This traumatic experience has inspired me to run the London Marathon to raise funds for others in similar situations.
 We want to support organizations that provide vital assistance to individuals and families affected by brain injuries.